This post may contain eBay affiliate links. Please read our disclosure policy.

 Tom Geideman left Upper Deck in 1994 yet his impact on the company will last forever.
 His decision to make Ken Griffey Jr. the number one card in the 1989 set was a gamble that made the company’s set the most desirable in the industry, all while being the first set the company had produced.

-The first card from the set will go down as, debatably, the most iconic baseball card of all time, a holy grail for an entire generation of people.
-The sly smile across the face of a man that was soon to capture America’s spirit and become the hero of the diamond, the player that kids emulated as they walked to the plate in their sandlot games.
+The first card from the set will go down as the most iconic baseball card of all time, a holy grail for an entire generation of people.
+The sly smile across the face of a man soon to capture America’s spirit and become the hero of the diamond, the player that kids emulated as they walked to the plate in their sandlot games.